Red String Bracelet Meaning

 How to Wear A Red String Bracelet?

 There is no right or wrong way to wear the red string bracelets, they are only attractive and bright.
-But you might ask yourself, in which hand to wear the Lucky Bracelet? the Right or the left one?
+But you might ask yourself, in which hand to wear the Lucky Bracelet? the Right hand or the left side?
 And the answer is to wear it in your left hand.
-The left hand is believed to be the receiving hand.The bracelet can be worn continuously, and when it eventually falls off or breaks, it's believed that the wearer's intentions have been fulfilled, or the negative energies have been dispelled.
+The left hand is believed to be the receiving hand, the receiving side of the body.

-Moondance Charms offers all sorts of red bracelets for all traditions, Check out for instance our Evil Eye Red String Bracelet, or Lucky Red Hamsa Bracelet, or and much more.
+Moondance Charms offers all sorts of red bracelets for all traditions, Check out for instance our Evil Eye Bracelet, or Lucky Red Hamsa Bracelet, or and much more.
 Moondance charms also like how Leonardo DiCaprio definitely wears it as a lucky bracelet.
 We like his style and his movies as well.

 Click on the image below to browse our red protection bracelet collection: